EN10/ARM-as/GDB.md

 R15 in ARM is the PC
 add.s example PC ends on 0x10010040
 Each instruction is 32 bits wide or 4 Bytes
-There are 3 instructions on width 4 (bytes)
+There are 3 instructions of width 4 (bytes)
 Therefore program begins on 0x10010034
 0x10010040 - 12 (3 lines x 4 bytes) = 0x10010034